Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Multiparametric analysis

 \prof Let us prove the second claim.
 By Definition \ref{djkyi1}, for any $v^1,v^2\in \mathcal{V}$, one has $\Psi(v^1)=\Psi(v^2)$.
 From Corollary \ref{interior2}, for any $u\in \Psi(v^1)$, one has $v^1,v^2\in \Phi(u)$.
 By Corollary \ref{xinzd3}, for any $\alpha\in [0,1]$, one has $v^{\alpha}=\alpha v^1+(1-\alpha)v^2\in \Phi(u)$ and $u\in \Psi(v^{\alpha})$.
 That is, $\Psi(v^{\alpha})=\Psi(v^1)$.
 Then $\mathcal{V}$ is convex.
 The rest of the second claim follows from the above proof trivially. $\square$

-In LP, the actual invariancy region is convex, see Ghaffari-Hadigheh \cite{GG08}.
+In the LP, the actual invariancy region is convex (see Ghaffari-Hadigheh \cite{GG08}).
 However, in SDP, the actual invariancy region could not be convex.
-For instance, there are six different invariancy sets of $\varTheta_D$ in Example \ref{patex2}.
-Among them, two open nonlinearity sets are not convex, although other four linearity sets $\varTheta_D^1,\varTheta_D^2,\varTheta_D^3$ and $\varTheta_D^4$ are convex.
+For example, there are six different invariancy sets of $\varTheta_D$ in Example \ref{patex2}.
+Among these, two open nonlinearity sets are not convex, although the other four linearity sets $\varTheta_D^1,\varTheta_D^2,\varTheta_D^3$ and $\varTheta_D^4$ are convex.

 \cor Suppose that $(d,c)\in \operatorname{int}(K \times K^*)$.

 (1) Let $\mathcal{U}_1$ and $\mathcal{U}_2$ be two different nontrivial linearity sets of $\varTheta_D$.
 If $\mathcal{U}=\operatorname{cl}(\mathcal{U}_1)\cap \operatorname{cl}(\mathcal{U}_2)\ne\emptyset$, then $\mathcal{U}$ is a transition face of $\varTheta_D$ and